leanprover-community/mathlib3/docs/extras/tactic_writing.md

 is_done >>= tactic.trace
 ```
 The last thing we will need about monadic assignment is pattern-matching
-assignement.
+assignment.
 The following tactic tries to define expressions `l` and `r` as
 the left and right hand sides of the current goal.
 It also uses the
 `to_string` function which is very convenient in combination with `trace` in order to debug tactics, and works on any type which is an instance of `has_to_string`.
 ```lean